tpoisot/InterpretableSDMWithJulia/README.md

 # GEOBON2023-Julia-Workshop

-Slides and notebooks for the workshop at the 2023 GEOBON global meeting
+Slides and supplementary material for the workshop at the 2023 GEOBON global meeting.